dart-lang/site-www/src/_guides/packages.md

 your other dependencies.
 It then locks your package to *always* use that version by creating a **lockfile**.
 This is a file named `pubspec.lock` that pub creates and stores next to your pubspec.
 It lists the specific versions of each dependency (immediate and transitive) that your package uses.

 If your package is an application package, you should check this file into
 [source control](/guides/libraries/private-files).
-That way, everyone working on your app uses the same versions of all of the packages.
+That way, everyone working on your app uses the same versions of all of its dependencies.
 Checking in the lockfile also ensures that your deployed app uses the same versions of code.